-Next we consider evaluating the residues outside of the torus $T^k_x$.
-By changing the integration variables as $w_i=1/x_i$ for $i=1, \cdots, k$, the contour integral is evaluated by the residue inside of the torus $T^k_w$.
+Next we consider evaluating the residues outside the torus $T^k_x$.
+By changing the integration variables as $w_i=1/x_i$ for $i=1, \cdots, k$, the contour integral is evaluated by the residues inside the torus $T^k_w$.

-As in the case of the residues inside of $T^k_x$, the set of poles contributing to the residue for $w_i$ are classified into the following two types.
-The first one is given by
+As in the case of the residues inside $T^k_x$, the set of poles contributing to the residues for $w_i$ is classified into the following two types.
+The first type is given by